GijsPost/DMtools/README.md

     <li>Multiple party set-ups that are importable and exportable</li>
     <li>A neat little dice roller in the sidebar that works on user-specified input, like '1d20' or even '40d100'</li>
 </ul>
-<h6>Disclaimer</h6>
-<i>D&D 5e DM Tools is unofficial Fan Content permitted under the Fan Content Policy.
-Not approved/endorsed by Wizards.
-Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.</i><br>
-<i>All rules, monsters, and spells in this app are part of the <a href="https://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf">D&D 5e SRD and licensed under the Open Gaming License (OGL)</a>.</i><br>
-<i>The logo and other images used in this app are from <a href="http://game-icons.net">game-icons.net</a> and licensed under CC BY 3.0.</i><br>

 <b>How to install</b>
 <ul>
     <li>Download or Clone this repo.</li>